The SAT Suite of Assessments' scores and score reports are powerful tools for promoting college readiness and college planning.

-Scores now include subscores and cross-test scores.
-With these additional scores, the SAT, PSAT/NMSQT, PSAT 10, and PSAT 8/9 provide insight into specific strengths and weaknesses, helping students and educators see where students can improve and supporting teachers as they adjust instruction.
+Scores include subscores and cross-test scores.
+With these types of scores, the SAT, PSAT/NMSQT, PSAT 10, and PSAT 8/9 provide insight into specific strengths and weaknesses, helping students and educators see where students can improve and supporting teachers as they adjust instruction.

 No Penalty for Guessing

-When students take an assessment in the redesigned SAT Suite, they simply earn points for the questions they answer correctly.
-This way, every score represents a best effort because students can give their best answer to every question — there’s no advantage to leaving any blank.
+When students take an assessment in the SAT Suite, they simply earn points for the questions they answer correctly.
+This way, every score represents a best effort because students can give their best answer to every question—there's no advantage to leaving any blank.

 Using Score Choice